 Normally results are used from the national monitoring programmes (groundwater monitoring, the Agricultural Watershed Catchment Areas), drinking water abstraction wells and the Danish Pesticide Leaching Assessment Programme (PLAP).
-If the Danish Environmental Protection Agency has knowledge of other data, e.g. from GEUS or foreign studies, these data are included/assessed also.
+If the Danish Environmental Protection Agency has knowledge of other data, e.g. from GEUS or foreign studies, these data are also included/assessed.

-The results are either gathered directly from the GEUS website or by contacting GEUS, who have the possibility of carrying out a data run for individual substances.
+The results are either gathered directly from the GEUS or PLAP website or by contacting GEUS, who have the possibility of carrying out a data run for individual substances.